SPKcoding/A3_Epoch_ESVP/README.md

 - Works for players and vehicles
 - No more `"ProtectionZone_Invisible_F"` is needed (usually found in map config in a3_epoch_server_settings.pbo)
 - Fired bullets will automatically be deleted in safezones
+- (optional) Teleport players out of safezones after restart
+- (optional) Teleport players away from the parking place (if used) after restart
 - Protection from idiots trying to drive over other players (including traders)
+- Check vehicle ownership of bought vehicles
 - (optional) Teleport vehicles out of safezones at server restart to:
 	* (optional) a given distance from the respective safezone
 	* (optional) a static parking place (you can use your own map addition and define as many parking lots you want)